 Final Thoughts

 For businesses with 50 or more full-time employees, the ACA’s Employer Shared Responsibility Provision requires them to offer affordable health insurance coverage to their employees.
 Failure to comply with this provision may result in penalties.
-On the other hand, small businesses with fewer than 50 employees are not subject to this requirement, but they may still choose to offer health insurance as a means to attract and retain talented employees.
+On the other hand, small businesses with fewer than 50 employees are not subject to this requirement, but they may still choose to offer health insurance to attract and retain talented employees.